 How Stories 1.0 Was Created

 The amount of work required to make each segment work, both intrinsically and within the context of Stories 1.0, is impressive.
 Only one segment in the show hasn’t been extensively revised since first being selected by The Ten-Minute Musicals Project.
 In all, nine new songs have been composed.
 An entire book was created for one segment which existed previously only as unconnected songs.
 Two of the segments went through four complete top-to-bottom revisions.
-Seven others were set aside entirely after workshopping showed immutable internal problems affecting the overall structure of Stories 1.0.
-Cutting six minutes from a two-hour show is a minor trim; excising that much from an eighteen-minute work, as was done in two cases, is major surgery—a full third of the show has been lost!
-Similarly, adding five minutes to a nine-minute piece, as was done in another case, creates a much grander and comprehensive experience.
-The larger context is an unusual variation of the tried-and-true “play within a play” format, and is carefully designed to keep audiences off-guard and engaged throughout.
+Seven others were set aside entirely after workshopping showed immutable internal problems that deleteriously affected the overall structure of Stories 1.0.
+Cutting six minutes from a two-hour show is a major trim, yes; but excising that much from an eighteen-minute work, as was done in two cases, is a complete disembowlment—a full third of the show has been lost.
+Similarly, very carefully adding five minutes to a nine-minute piece, as was done in another case, created a much grander and expansive experience.
+The larger context of Stories 1.0 is an unusual variation of the otherwise tried-and-true “play within a play” format, and is carefully fitted to keep audiences alert and also musically engaged throughout.
 The primary consideration, always, was the affect any revision, re-alignment, or substitution might have on the tensile strength of the whole.
-The goals, always, were economy and elegance.
+And the obvious goals, always, were economy, efficiency and elegance.